lephatminh/Briefly/SETUP.md

 # **Briefly - Setup Guide**

-This is a guide to setup Elasticsearch database and Backend search API
+This is a guide to setup Briefly Development environment.

 ## Installation